-A German diplomat will give a public lecture at Lynchburg College next week to address the question, “Can Europe cope with the refugee crisis?”
+A German diplomat will give a public lecture at University of Lynchburg next week to address the question, “Can Europe cope with the refugee crisis?”

 David Bartels, from the German Embassy in Washington, DC, will present the talk on March 16 at 4:30 p.m. in LC’s Hopwood Auditorium.